In this article, I’ll make recommendations for what homeschooling supplies you need to get started, even if you’re on a tight budget.

 - Print out the template below or draw lines on a paper to create 4 quadrants.

-- Scroll back through this list & jot down what you want to get from each place.
+- Shop your house and scroll back through this list.
+Jot down what you want to get from each place.
 You might even click through the links to jot down prices so you can stick to your budget.

-- Do most of my online ordering in one big session & cross things out from the list as I order them!
+- I do most of my online ordering in one big session & cross things out from the list as I order them!

 - Plan a trip to the store around back to school shopping time (early on a weekday morning is the least busy time) to grab the cheap, basic school supplies in stores.